biotspectra/Api-Documentataion/README.md

 ```

 ### Step 2: When User pass `transaction_type` as `2`
-* User need to pass `transaction_from_date` & `transaction_to_date` parameters in the url i.e. if user want first in punch log & last in punch log between this data     `1-01-2022` to `30-01-2022`.
+* User need to pass `transaction_from_date` & `transaction_to_date` parameters in the url i.e. if user want first in punch log & last in punch log between this date     `1-01-2022` to `30-01-2022`.
 This parameters will get users In/Out punching logs of the user between this particular date.

 ### Discription: